University Courses

 Learning Through Relationships, Not Distance

-Learning doesn’t stop when class ends.
-I regularly host home dinners & informal gatherings with students & alumni.
-These moments — around food, wine, stories & reflection — often become some of the most meaningful learning experiences.
+Learning doesn’t end when class does.
+I regularly host informal gatherings with students & alumni, where conversation, reflection & shared experience often become the real classroom.

 For me, education is relational before it is instructional.